 Did you know?

-For over twenty five years the Dover Sherborn Education Fund (DSEF), a private, volunteer, non-profit organization has raised over $3,000,000, funding numerous grants through contributions from the local communities of Dover and Sherborn.
+For over 25 years the Dover Sherborn Education Fund (DSEF), a private, volunteer, non-profit organization has raised over $3,000,000, funding numerous grants through contributions from the local communities of Dover and Sherborn.
 These funds have been used to enhance art, science, technology, athletics, and cultural enrichment, as well as core academic curriculum in our schools.
-This school year DSEF is delivering over $150,000 in grants to the Dover and Sherborn public schools.
-In the last 5 years alone DSEF has funded over 700,000 dollars in grants making our education fund one of the most successful in the State of Massachusetts!
+This school year DSEF is delivering over $120,000 in grants to the Dover and Sherborn public schools.
+In the last five years alone DSEF has funded over $700,000 in grants making our education fund one of the most successful in the State of Massachusetts!

 How does it work?

 Each year DSEF challenges our teachers and administrators to write grant proposals.
 At each school, an Access Committee comprised of teachers, school administrators, school committee members, representatives from the parent teacher organizations, and DSEF Board members prioritize the proposals according to merit, need and availability of funds.
 Discussions about joint funding with the other parent fundraising organizations in town also take place.
 No idea is too big or too small for consideration.
 After a rigorous process, all decisions for funding are made in the spring by the DSEF Board.

 The Dover Sherborn Education Fund conducts two major fundraisers each year.
 These are a fall gala and a February phonathon.